 - Agents were not offering any rebuttals leading to a potentially significant financial loss,

-- There was opportunity for agents to ask follow-up questions on a customer’s first objection and to offer multiple rebuttals to further improve the conversion rate,
+- There was an opportunity for agents to ask follow-up questions on a customer’s first objection and to offer multiple rebuttals to further improve the conversion rate,

 - A lack of awareness was observed on the product benefits as agents were unable to effectively explain the features and benefits.

-Our team recommended that the company should enhance awareness and knowledge about products through coaching to empower agents to consider all enquiry calls as a potential sales opportunity.
+Our team recommended that the company should enhance awareness and knowledge about products through coaching to empower agents to consider all inquiry calls as a potential sales opportunity.
 To position the rebuttals better, our team recommended that agents should be coached to probe more and gain a thorough understanding of customer concerns.
 Rebuttals must be offered on all possible opportunities and could be driven through best practice sharing from agents who have achieved high performance.
-This could further enable agents to effectively ask follow up questions on customer objections after the first rebuttal and be primarily focused on external customers.
+This could further enable agents to effectively ask to follow up questions on customer objections after the first rebuttal and be primarily focused on external customers.